frintjs/frint.js.org/site/content/docs/faq/README.md

 Understanding the [basic concepts](../../guides/observables) would really help.
 We don't expect you to learn everything about [RxJS](http://reactivex.io/rxjs/), but understanding the asynchronous nature of Observables and that they support emitting multiple values over time will help you use FrintJS more efficiently.

-To make it easier for beginning we even ship helper functions like `streamProps` from our `frint-react` package.
+To make it easier for beginners, we even ship helper functions like `streamProps` from our `frint-react` package.

 ## Is FrintJS a replacement for React?